 For a full vita, please contact me.

 Cecilia Lindhé is Director of the Centre for Digital Humanities at the University of Gothenburg, Sweden.
-She is also one of the coordinators within The Centre for Critical Heritage Studies (in collaboration with University of London), where her special focus is on how to engage heritage and archival collections in digital environments.
+She is also one of the coordinators within The Centre for Critical Heritage Studies, where her special focus is on how to engage heritage and archival collections in digital environments.
 Lindhé is also a board member of the Academy of Cultural Heritage in Gothenburg.

 Lindhé holds a PhD (2008) in Comparative Literature from Uppsala University and she has continuously been working with issues that involve digital research infrastructures, the archive in a digital age, information technology and pedagogy.
 Lindhé has more than 15 years of experience in working with various DH-projects, not only as director of CDH and former director of HUMlab at Umeå University, but also as researcher in several granted projects about digital research infrastructure and visualizations of cultural heritage.